MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md

 End Sub
 ```

-Unlike [auto macros](../Customizing-Word/auto-macros.md), event procedures in the Normal template do not have a global scope.
+Unlike [auto macros](../Customizing-Word/auto-macros.md), event procedures in the Normal template don't have a global scope.
 For example, event procedures in the Normal template occur only if the attached template is the Normal template.
 If an auto macro exists in a document and the attached template, only the auto macro stored in the document will execute.
 If an event procedure for a document event exists in a document and its attached template, both event procedures will run.

 ## Remarks